Brindisi: Ancient times

-After the Punic Wars it became a major center of Roman naval power and maritime trade.
-In the Social War it received Roman citizenship, and was made a free port by Sulla.
+After the Punic Wars, it became a major center of Roman naval power and maritime trade.
+In the Social War, it received Roman citizenship and was made a free port by Sulla.
 It suffered, however, from a siege conducted by Caesar in 49 BC, part of Caesar's Civil War (Bell.
 Civ. i.) and was again attacked in 42 and 40 BC, with the latter giving rise to the Treaty of Brundisium between Octavian, Mark Antony and Lepidus in the autumn of the same year.

 The poet Pacuvius was born here about 220 BC, and here the famous poet Virgil died in 19 BC.
 Under the Romans, Brundisium – a large city in its day with some 100,000 inhabitants – was an active port, the chief point of embarkation for Greece and the East, via Dyrrachium or Corcyra.
 It was connected with Rome by the Via Appia and the Via Traiana.
 The termination of the Via Appia, at the water's edge, was formerly flanked by two fine pillars.
-Only one remains, the second having been misappropriated and removed to the neighbouring town of Lecce.
+Only one remains, the second being misappropriated and removed to the neighbouring town of Lecce.

 Middle Ages and modern times

-Later Brindisi was conquered by Ostrogoths, and reconquered by the Byzantine Empire in the 6th century AD.
-In 674 it was destroyed by the Lombards led by Romuald I of Benevento, but such a fine natural harbor meant that the city was soon rebuilt.
-In the 9th century, a Saracen settlement existed in the neighborhood of the city, which had been stormed in 836 by pirates.
+Later, Brindisi was conquered by the Ostrogoths and reconquered by the Byzantine Empire in the 6th century AD.
+In 674, it was destroyed by the Lombards led by Romuald I of Benevento, but such a fine natural harbor meant that the city was soon rebuilt.
+In the 9th century, a Saracen settlement existed in the city's neighborhood, stormed in 836 by pirates.

 In 1070, it was conquered by the Normans and became part of the Principality of Taranto and the Duchy of Apulia, and was the first rule of the Counts of Conversano.
-After the baronial revolt of 1132, city-owned by the will of Roger II of Sicily.
-The city recovered some of the splendor of the past during the period of the Crusades, when it regained the Episcopal See, saw the construction of the new cathedral and a castle with an important new arsenal, became a privileged port for the Holy Land.
-In 1156 a siege of Brindisi by the Byzantine Empire ended in a battle in which the believers were decisively defeated by the Sicilian Normans, ending the Byzantines' hopes of conquering Southern Italy.
+After the baronial revolt of 1132, owned by the will of Roger II of Sicily, the city recovered some of the splendor of the past during the period of the Crusades, when it regained the Episcopal See, saw the construction of the new cathedral and a castle with an essential new arsenal, and became a privileged port for the Holy Land.
+In 1156, a siege of Brindisi by the Byzantine Empire ended in a battle in which the besiegers were decisively defeated by the Sicilian Normans, ending the Byzantines' hopes of conquering Southern Italy.